jfrog/log-analytics/prometheus-fluentd-grafana/README.md

 ![metrics](images/metrics.png)

 ## Configuring Prometheus to Gather Metrics from Artifactory and Xray on K8s
 The following steps using the Prometheus Operator to create a Prometheus instance and the ServiceMonitor to gather metrics.
+The [ServiceMonitor](https://coreos.com/operators/prometheus/docs/latest/user-guides/running-exporters.html) resource tells Prometheus where the metrics service.
+This metrics service provides the metrics data for the Prometheus "scrapes".
 1. Create a new Prometheus instance.
 ```
 kubectl apply -f prometheus-jfrog.yaml